TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 8/Deuteronomy 8.7.md

 ---

-For Jehovah thy God bringeth thee into a good land, a land of brooks of water, of fountains and springs, flowing forth in valleys and hills;
+For Yahweh your God brings you into a good land, a land of brooks of water, of springs, and underground water flowing into valleys and hills;